(As accepted at the Oct. 2, 2018 Annual General Meeting)

 c) Encourage and plan for all junior inter-club leagues.

-c) Both shall assist in any project and/or duties to keep the Club operating effectively.
+The Member-At-Large shall support the Executive and assist in any project and/or duties assigned to keep the Club operating effectively.

 The Past President shall: